FarmhouseFest/farmhousefest.com/2015/beer/index.md

 	<div class="fixed-contents">
 		<div class="panel">

-		    <h1 class="page-title" class="styled">{{ page.title }}</h1>
+		    <h1 class="page-title" class="styled main">{{ page.title }}</h1>

-			<p>You know the drill.
-At every beer festival you’ve ever attended the routine is the same.
-Line up.
-Get tickets and glass.
-Get program.
-Pick out the two or three great beers you want to try.
-Do that.
-Peruse program for something else great to drink.
-Give up and try something at random.</p>

-			<p>It’s not you.
-It’s the beer.
-Most festivals throw open their doors for every and any brewery to bring every and any beer they brew.
-The result is a whole lot of random beer that, on average, really isn’t that great.
-How much did it cost to get in here, again?</p>

-			<p>Farmhouse Festival is different.
-First off, only three styles are allow: Saisons, Wild Ales and Sours.
-Second, only breweries selected by a panel of beer geeks were invited.
-Just look at this list!</p>
+			<p>Farmhouse Fest is different from most festivals.
+First off, only three styles are allowed: Saisons, Wild Ales and Sours.
+Second, to ensure the quality and selection we are striving for, only select breweries who brew these styles were invited.
+We want to showcase new and unique beers and because of this, we hand-picked the beers from each brewery.</p>

 		</div>